Gynecomastia: Differential diagnosis for male breast cancer

 Male breast cancer tumors might include a hard, immobile mass

 Sometimes, inflamed fat lobules can make fat feel swollen, round, tender, and look like an isoechoic nodule on ultrasound.
-These tend to settle down and go away in about 3-6 months.
+These tend to settle down and go away in about 3 to 6 months.

 Treatment of male breast cancers is basically the same as for women